to the Past

 over at the lady, seeming not to know what to say or do next.
 She

 looked at him as he looked at her, with newly formed nervousness on

-"I'm sorry to have bothered you two," the man said softly,
+"I'm sorry we bothered you two," the man said softly, sheepishly

-sheepishly looking down.
-Then, he went straight for the exit, with his
+looking down.
+Then, he headed straight for the exit, with his wife

 "Oh my Gosh, Stephanie, you're a lifesaver!!!" exclaimed Leonard,

 then he let out a big sigh of relief.
 "I thought we were caught!" he

 "Yeah, that was a pretty scary moment, I'll have to admit,"

 said.
 "I definitely think it would be a good idea for us to go